 On May 21, 2014, the California counties Santa Clara and Orange filed a lawsuit in California state court on behalf of the State of California against several pharmaceutical manufacturers.
 Plaintiffs named Actavis plc (now known as Allergan plc) in the suit.
 The California plaintiffs filed an amended complaint on June 9, 2014.
 The California complaint alleges that the manufacturer defendants engaged in a deceptive campaign to promote their products in violation of state laws.
 The complaint seeks an unspecified amount of monetary damages, penalties and injunctive relief.
 On August 27, 2015, the court stayed the action based on primary jurisdiction arguments raised in the motions to dismiss.
 On June 3, 2016, the California plaintiffs filed a motion to lift the stay and a motion for leave to file a third amended complaint.
-On July 1, 2016, the Company and co-defendants filed joint oppositions to the California plaintiffs' motion to lift the stay and motion for leave to file a third amended complaint.
-On July 27, 2016, the court ordered the California plaintiffs to file another motion for leave to file an amended complaint along with a proposed amended complaint.
+On July 1, 2016, the Company and co-defendants filed joint oppositions to the California plaintiffs to file another motion for leave to file an amended complaint along with a proposed amended complaint.
+On October 19, 2016, the court in the California plaintiffs to file another motion for leave to file an amended complaint along with a proposed amended complaint.
 On October 19, 2016, the court in the California litigation lifted the stay in part permitting defendants to challenge the third amended complaint and for the parties to discuss settlement and maintaining the stay in all other respects.
 On July 6, 2017, Santa Clara and Orange Counties filed a fourth amended complaint.